-This is a short 3-minute video by “rbandes1″ that shows and explains the operation of the “Jingle Bell Steam Engine” he made.
-It was built from free plans provided by Professor Nial McCabe, who teaches Engineering Technology at the County College of Morris in Randolph, NJ.
+This is a brief demonstration of the “Jingle Bell Steam Engine” that Nathan Woodruff made.
+It’s based on free plans provided by Professor Nial McCabe, who teaches Engineering Technology at the County College of Morris in Randolph, NJ.
 Professor McCabe has one on display with a main bearing that has become loose from heavy use.
 As a result the flywheel lightly touches the frame when it turns, creating a “Jingle Bell” sound.
 That’s how it got its name.

 Paul Jorgenson also built one of these engines.
 His version is a little bit simpler and he has a very nice set of plans (PDF) for it.
 Paul also has lots of photos showing its construction over on the Home Model Engine Machinist forum.